es-ude/elastic-ai.runtime.c/README.md

 ## Unit Tests

-Unit Tests use [Unity]() as a testing framework, which will be fetched automatically by cmake.
+Unit Tests use [ThrowTheSwitch/Unity](https://github.com/ThrowTheSwitch/Unity) as a testing framework, which will be fetched automatically by cmake.

 ## Shell Scripts